shannellepalma/palmahtml/settingup_github.md

 ![Screenshot](https://raw.githubusercontent.com/shannellepalma/palmahtml/refs/heads/main/pictures/Screenshot%202025-11-05%20225944.png)

-15. For source control purposes, paste each line separately in the terminal.
-Change the text in quotes to your name and email address.
+15. For source control purposes, Change the text in quotes to your name and email address.

 git config --global user.name "Your Name"

 git config --global user.email "you@youraddress.com"

-git config --global push.default matching

-git config --global alias.co checkout

-git init

 16. Also copy and paste this in the bash terminal one by one